jonashackt/vagrant-travisci-libvrt/README.md

 Example project showing how to run Vagrant on TravisCI using libvrt & KVM

+> If you're interested, here's also a setup using VirtualBox: https://github.com/jonashackt/vagrant-travisci __BUT__ I didn't get it to work.
+Maybe you have an idea?!

 ## Why Vagrant on a CI system?